daniellovell/AMSDesignBench/README.md

 The AMSDesignBench is a specialized benchmark designed to assess the capabilities of Large Language Models (LLMs) in the domain of analog and mixed-signal (AMS) integrated circuit design.
 Moving beyond numerical simulation, this benchmark evaluates models on their ability to perform qualitative and symbolic reasoning about circuit behavior.
 Models are presented with design artifacts, such as SPICE netlists, and are tasked with analyzing circuit properties, identifying topologies, and proposing design improvements.

-Evaluation is conducted through rubric-based checks with knowledge-anchored judging by a separate LLM (i.e. LLM-as-judge).
+Evaluation is conducted through rubric-based checks judged by a separate LLM (i.e. LLM-as-judge).
 A key focus is on "groundedness"—the ability of a model to base its analysis on components and connections present in the provided artifacts, thereby penalizing hallucinated or irrelevant information.
 To mitigate the effects of pretraining, the benchmark incorporates several techniques, including on-the-fly randomization of netlist components.
 This repository provides the complete framework for running evaluations, scoring results, and generating detailed reports.

 ## Benchmark Design and Methodology